 Rule #3: Make Lists

 Make numbered or bulleted lists.
-They organize your copy, making it infinitely easier and more enjoyable to consume.
+They organize your copy, making consuming it infinitely easier and more enjoyable.

 5. User-Friendly Design

-Website and graphic design affect the user experience (UX), which directly impacts how your website ranks with search engines.
-A user-friendly design can increase search visibility and a good overall UX will drive more traffic to your site.
+Website and graphic design affect the user experience (UX), directly impacting how your website ranks with search engines.
+A user-friendly design can increase search visibility, and a good overall UX will drive traffic to your site.